emanguy/rust-rest/doc/testing.md

         }
     }

-    // Now we can implement the driven port interface on the fake, specifically when it's wrapped
+    // Now we can implement the driven port trait on the fake, specifically when it's wrapped
     // in the synchronization primitive
     impl driven_ports::PlayerDetector for RwLock<InMemoryPlayerPersistence> {
         async fn player_with_username_exists(